xportz/drRoon/README.md

 3. **Log File Management**
    - Choose whether to rename `foo_dr.txt` to `foo_dr_processed.txt` after successful processing, so the same albums are not re-tagged

-## Find Missing Logfiles
+## Find Missing Log Files

 A "--find-missing" option has been added to recursively check the provided folder for missing log files.
 This is handy if you've added new albums to your library but haven't generated their `foo_dr.txt` log files yet.
+It simply checks each album folder for either a `foo_dr.txt` or `foo_dr_processed.txt` file and if not found, reports back to you.

 ## Supported File Formats